LotusLotus

 Kāśyapa replied to the Buddha, "No, World-Honored One."

-"Kāśyapa, in a life far back in the past, I was a Wheel-Turning King named Nandisena, in the city of Vaiśālī.
-At that time the city of Vaiśālī, like this Sahā world, was like the continent of Jambudvīpa under the heavens of the four god-kings.
-Other continents were the same way as in the Three-Thousand Great Thousandfold World.
-[The length of] my life span was inconceivable.
+“Kāśyapa, in a life far in the past, I was a Wheel-Turning King called Nandisena, in the city of Vaiśālī.
+At that time the city of Vaiśālī was like this Sahā World, Jambudvīpa, one of the four continents [of a small world] in this Three-Thousand Large Thousandfold World.
+My lifespan was inconceivable.
 As the Wheel-Turning King, I gave generous alms and cultivated virtues in asaṁkhyeya ways.
-My observance of the precepts was pure, and I trained in good ways, gathering immeasurable merit.
-However, if good men and good women, hearing of the Sūtra of the Great Dharma Drum, the One Vehicle, go laughing to its reading or remember it in one thought only, the merit they will earn surpasses mine as described.
+My observance of the precepts was pure, and I trained in good actions, accumulating immeasurable merit.
+However, if good men and good women, hearing of the Sūtra of the Great Dharma Drum of the One Vehicle, go laughing to its presentation or remember it in one thought only, the merit they will acquire surpasses mine as described.
 It will be beyond reckoning by measurement or calculation, or by analogy.
 For example, when the mantra-king Blazing Flame recites a mantra, he will be well protected by its power for four months.
 Kāśyapa, know that the power of even a worldly ordinary mantra can be such.
-If one reads this Sūtra of the Great Dharma Drum, it is impossible that its power cannot protect one for life.
-Therefore, if there are sentient beings that can make offerings to this sūtra, they have the definite foundation for attaining the unsurpassed bodhi.
-Even unto their attainment of the ultimate bodhi, they will not stop pronouncing this sūtra."
+If one reads this Sūtra of the Great Dharma Drum, it is impossible that its power will fail to protect one for life.
+Therefore, if there are sentient beings that can make offerings to this sūtra, they have the definite cause for attaining the unsurpassed bodhi.
+Until their attainment of the ultimate bodhi, they will not stop pronouncing this sūtra.”

-At that time, a son of the god-king Śakra called Abhimaṁru came to this assembly by means of his transcendental powers.
+A son of the god-king Śakra called Abhimaṁru had come to this assembly by means of his transcendental powers.
 Although he was young, he believed and delighted in the Mahāyāna with a truly pure mind.
 Unique and unmatched, he upheld among the gods this profound Mahāyāna sūtra.
 Because he explained to them the right cause of liberation, he received a prophecy from the Buddha.
-Then the huge multitude spoke in verse with one voice:

-The youth Entire World Delighted to See
+The youth Entire World Is Delighted to See

 Will be [reborn as] a bhikṣu,